KUNTALinGITHUB/Traffic-Object-Detection-and-less-time-consuming-road/README.md

-Download the YOLOv8 model weights:
+Download the YOLO model weights:

 Place the best.pt file in the appropriate directory as specified in the code.
 Usage